 Dividend income is derived from the dividends accrued on the Company's previously held \$15.0 million Senior A preferred stock investment in Windset, which yielded a cash dividend of 7.5% annually.
-The Company sold its remaining investment in Windset on June 1, 2021, accordingly there was no dividend income in the first quarter of fiscal year 2022.
+The Company sold its remaining investment in Windset on June 1, 2021, accordingly there was no dividend income in the three and Six months ended November 28, 2021.